LeLoomi/LeLoomi/README.md

-### Most superior penguin of them all, employed at Southpole Inc., Antarctica.
+### The coolest penguin of them all, employed at Southpole Inc., Antarctica.